BC100Dev/AnlinxOS/ALX_Includes/README.md

 the ALX-Shared (because get it, it's shared code...?)

 Other than that, I don't have anything else to report for this library, neither for the OS... well, except that I'm still working on it.
+You can see this library as a WinAPI alike.